Ang Mutya ng Section E

 Ang Mutya ng Section E is a Philippine teen romantic comedy television series.
 It is based on the Wattpad books by Lara Flores, also known by her pseudonym Eatmore2behappy.
 Ashtine Olviga, Andres Muhlach and Rabin Angeles play lead roles.
 It premiered on Viva One on January 3, 2025.
-The second season will premiere on December 4, 2025.
+The second season releases in two parts with part 1 premiered on December 5, 2025 and the second part set to release on August 31, 2026.

 Background and release

 The series is based on the Wattpad books by Lara Flores, also known by her pseudonym Eatmore2behappy.
 The trilogy had reportedly amassed a total of 348 million reads as of December 2024.
 The cast was first revealed at a press conference in November 2024 at the Viva Café, with Ashtine Olviga, Andres Muhlach, and Rabin Angeles playing lead roles.

 New-generation actors Andre Yllana, Charles Law, Frost Sandoval, Keagan De Jesus, Ethan David, Kurt Delos Reyes, Martin Venegas, Nic Galvez, Daniel Ong, AJ Ferrer, Sam Shoaf, Michael Keith, Kyosu Guinto, Yanyan De Jesus, Derick Ong, and Heart Ryan were also announced as cast members in November, alongside senior actors Yayo Aguila, Katya Santos, Nanette Inventor, and Lander Vera-Perez.
 The director, Theodore Boborol, promised fans of the books that Mutya would remain faithful to the source material.
 Flores, the author, affirmed Boborol's promise, revealing that the production secured her consent before making any significant changes to the story.
 On December 19, 2024, the series' official trailer premiered at another press conference.
 The trailer garnered more than two million views in fewer than 24 hours, which surged to seven million by December 21.

 The first season aired on January 3, 2025, with 16 episodes.
 The series is a collaboration between Viva One and Wattpad Webtoon Studios.
-The series was also aired on TV5's Primetime Primera programming block from May 19 to July 18, 2025.
+The series was also aired on TV5's short-lived Primetime Primera (originally intended to be included on TodoMax Primetime Singko) programming block from May 19 to July 18, 2025.

-On August 15, the trailer for the second season premiered in front of the live audience at Vivakarda: the Ultimate Fancon and Grand Concert.
+On August 4, the trailer for the second season premiered in front of the live audience at Vivakarda: the Ultimate Fancon and Grand Concert.
 It was later posted on X. The trailer revealed the new cast members who would be joining the original one: Joko Diaz as Kaizer Watson, Keifer's father; Nathalie Hart as Keifer's mother Serina Watson; Taneo Sebastian as Yuri's rival Ryosuke Sato; Billy Villeta as Dylan; Austin Dizon as Jason; Jeffrey Hidalgo as Andy Estrada; and Rhen Escaño as Honey Bee Ryder.
-The first episode of the season is scheduled to premiere on November 21.
+The first episode of the season is scheduled to premiere on December 5 2025.